rgutmen/ICT_Indicator/README.md

     https://atas.net

-Knoledge about ICT (check for Metorship, in his playlist):
+Knowledge about ICT (check for Metorship, in his playlist):

     https://www.youtube.com/@InnerCircleTrader
 ## How to install?